Our Community Outreach Program covers 5 different areas:

 - Helping Hands- It is our goal to help the parrot to be able to stay in the home instead of being surrendered if possible.
 This could be due to a variety of needs.
 We will always encourage behavioral counseling if there is a behavioral problem.
 If the problem is financial (with proper vetting) we might be able to help a person who has lost their job, gone thru a divorce, etc. to have food and necessary medical for a very short period of time while they get back on their feet.
 This is NOT a guarantee as it always depends on our financial state as well.
 The person will be asked to provide proof of financial need.

 - Safe Haven- Helping parrots that belong to victims of domestic violence situations.
-This program has not been started yet, but our dream is to offer a place for birds that belong to victims of domestic violence; a place for their bird to be safe.
+This program has not been started yet, but our dream is to offer a place for birds that belong to victims of domestic violence a place for their bird to be safe.
 This program will offer a 90 day free Haven, each case being reviewed after the 90 days to decide if the stay can be extended.
-All birds will be housed off of the Haven property in NO BIRD HOMES for the safety of the birds and humans involved.
 All birds will be required to have disease testing.

 Some Statistics you should know:-